BOOK LATEST COURSES NOW

 These short online courses offer you the opportunity to do some CPD and fit it around your existing home and work commitments.
 These courses are suitable for teachers of all dance genres and dance awarding bodies or organisation/s.
 The online courses are not about syllabus.
 Instead they offer opportunities to explore topics that are non-syllabus related but vital for dance learning and teaching.
 In this way you can enhance your dance teaching knowledge, skills and understanding in short, doable, and so teachers have confirmed, very interesting and enjoyable courses.

-Please scroll to the bottom of the page for details of current short online CPD courses for dance teachers.
+To jump to the details of current short online CPD courses for dance teachers further down this page click here.

 Format of short online CPD courses for dance teachers